Find SRCS Online!

 Historic Shift in School Funding

-Visit the SRCS LCAP/LCFF Webpage for further details including:
+Visit our LCAP/LCFF webpage for further details including:

-To view the Power Point describing Local Control and Accountability Plan (LCAP) click here.
+To view a presentation describing the Local Control and Accountability Plan (LCAP) click here.
 Spanish Version

 310 Nova Albion Way